mariariasb/Text-Classification-ML/README.md

 metric were selected, which were: Logistic Regression Classifier (LR) with 77,58%, Random Forest Classifier (RF) with 77,10% and Support Vector Machine Classifier (SVM) with 76,68%.

-Cross Validation Techniques and Auto-MachineLearning through Sk-Learn was also evaluated to the dataset.
+Cross Validation Techniques and Auto-MachineLearning through Sk-Learn were also evaluated to the dataset.